 I am currently serving as Head of the Social Sciences Division.
-My underlying academic appointment is shared between the Department of Politics & International Relations and the School of Interdisciplinary Area Studies (SIAS), wherein I am based at the Latin American Centre.
+My underlying academic appointment is shared between the Department of Politics & International Relations and the Oxford School of Global and Area Studies (OSGA), wherein I am based at the Latin American Centre.
 My research interests include democratisation, presidentialism, comparative political institutions (parties, legislatures, and elections) and the politics and government of Latin America, especially Brazil.

 In 1990, I initiated the Brazilian Legislative Survey which I now co-direct with Cesar Zucco Jr of the Fundação Getúlio Vargas in Rio de Janeiro.
-With my departmental colleagues Paul Chaisty and Nic Cheeseman, I am currently co-authoring a book based on our multi-year, ESRC-funded research project on "Coalitional Presidentialism in Africa, Latin America and Postcommunist Europe: Dynamics of Executive-Legislative Relations in New Democracies."
+With Paul Chaisty and Nic Cheeseman, I recently co-authored a book based on our multi-year, ESRC-funded research project on "Coalitional Presidentialism in Africa, Latin America and Postcommunist Europe: Dynamics of Executive-Legislative Relations in New Democracies."
 Some of the video podcasts from our project are available here.

 Politics of Brazil (lectures, MT, at LAC)